andrewyatz/refget-server-perl/docs/DecisionLog.md

 # Decision Log

+## 2019-04-17 - Fastadb is now Refget

+Global package name change to be more inline with the way this is named.

+## 2019-04-16 - New file and database based sequence storage

+Switch to using a file based system for sequence.
+Means a refget server can be run off a htslib generated hts-ref directory (if the server uses md5 as the default checksum).
+System allows for the sequence storage to be changed to any other system so long as it can implemented a `_sub_seq` and a `store` method.
+Schema was also changed so that database storage of sequences is still supported but in the `raw_seq` table not the `seq` table.

 ## 2018-02-02 - Swagger Support

 Write up the current proposed specification as a swagger API definition.
 Provides documentation for downstream users